mariyatom/MariyaTom/README.md

 Hi, I’m Mariya - a full-stack developer who speaks both frontend sass and backend logic.
 I recently graduated from Dev Academy Aotearoa (Level 6), where I dove headfirst into React, databases, and lots of late-night debugging snacks 🍫.

-My tech journey started with an Electronics and Communications Engineering degree, and since then, I’ve worn many hats — from building a food ordering system using Spring Boot, Angular, and MySQL, to modernizing COBOL systems in Japan (yes, that dinosaur still roars 🦖).
-Now in Aotearoa, I’m back in tech with a toddler on one hip and a fire for creative problem-solving in the other hand.
+My tech journey started with an Electronics and Communications Engineering degree, and since then, I’ve worn many hats from building a **food ordering system** using Spring Boot, Angular, and MySQL, to modernizing COBOL systems in **Japan** (yes, that dinosaur still roars 🦖).

+Now in **Aotearoa**, I’m back in tech with a **toddler** on one hip and a **fire** for creative problem-solving in the other hand.

 I love collaborating with tech people, brainstorming weird ideas into real things, and turning bugs into features (well… mostly).
 I'm passionate about building smart, simple digital solutions that make life just a bit easier.